abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 Birkhoff's representation theorem
 ---

 So far, we saw two different partial orders, one based on color mixing, and one based on number division,  which can be represented by the inclusion orders of all possible combinations of sets of some *basic elements* (the primary colors in the first case, and the prime numbers (or prime powers) in the second one.)
 Many other partial orders can be defined in this way.
-Which ones exactly is a question that is answered by an amazing result called *Birkhoff's representation theorem*.
+Which ones exactly, is a question that is answered by an amazing result called *Birkhoff's representation theorem*.
 They are the partial orders that meet the following two criteria:

 1. All elements have *joins* and *meets* (those partial orders are called *lattices*, by the way)
 2. Those *meet* and *join* operations *distribute* over one another, that is if we denote joins as meets as  **∨** or **∧**, then **x ∨ (y ∧ z) = (x ∨ y) ∧ (x ∨ z)** (those are called *distributive lattices*.)